llbllbllbllb/todolist/README.md

 # todolist
-To do list web aplication written in HTML CSS and JavaScript.
+To do list web application written in HTML CSS and JavaScript.